mldev-ai/NLP-Tasks/README.md

 Right now, the most important contribution that can be made to this repo are:

-1. Reduce the inference time, currently its two high (around 10 seconds for question answering task).
+1. Reduce the inference time, currently its too high (around 10 seconds for question answering task).

 2. Deploy the app to any hosting site such as heroku, AWS, or Azure.